-13.9 Warm-Ups / Playing Area
+14.9 Warm-Ups / Playing Area

-- 1) During warm-ups, players must have a visible number for officials to check against roster.
-(Warm-up gear with a rostered player's number visible is acceptable.) - 2) During announcements, starting line-ups and national anthem, all players must be in proper uniform and not in warm-up gear. - 3) The area behind the score table and benches is technically a non-playable and a restricted area. - 4) Please do not do any warm-up activities in this area unless there is ample room (suggested 15 feet or more) and at the discretion of the head referee.
-(Balls/players should not intrude on the area of score table or behind it.) - 5) When a team has the entire court to themselves during their six minutes, the opponent must be completely off the court plus a minimum of 6 feet around all sidelines.
-If there is not ample room beyond the end line where errant balls will enter the court as a possible safety concern, then NO warm-up routine would be allowed.
-(At discretion of head official.) - 6) If there is not sufficient room beyond the end line for the "off team" to do a warm-up routine, then they must be at their bench area and six feet minimum away from the sideline.
+- 1) During warm-ups, it is recommended that players have a visible uniform number for officials to check against the roster.
+(Warm-up gear with a uniform number visible is acceptable.) - 2) During announcements, starting line-ups and national anthem, all players must be in proper uniform and not in warm-up gear.

+- 3) The area behind the score table and benches is technically a non-playable and a restricted area. - 4) No ball warm-up activities in this area (3 above) unless there is sufficient space and with approval from the head referee.
+(Balls/players should not intrude on anyone seated at the score table or benches.) - 5) When a team has their six (6) minute unshared warm-up period, they are afforded the entire playable surface not just the outlined court area. - 6) Prior to the pre-match conference, any warm-up routine for the "off" team during the six minutes unshared period in a playable area must be agreed to by the head coaches and officials.
+(Safety is a priority.)

-13.10 Uniforms
+14.10 Uniforms

-- 1) Illegal uniforms found prior to or during match will be dealt with according to NFHS rules. - 2) Visible undergarments should be the same color as the predominate color of the game jersey or shorts.
+- 1) Illegal uniforms found prior to or during a match will be dealt with according to NFHS rule 4-2 Penalties - 2) Visible undergarments should be the same color as the predominant color of the game jersey or shorts.
 (Ex.
 1 Royal game shorts visible compression shorts or leggings must also be Royal.
 Ex.
-2 Red game jersey or T-shirt visible sports bra or undershirt exposed color/bottom season lines should also be red.) - 3) Knee pads, elbow pads and neoprene pull-on knee or elbow sleeves do NOT have to be same color of the short or jersey. - 4) Dig pink or similar type uniforms MUST meet Rules 4-2-3 and 4-2-4 for legal number size and front/back placement.
-Libero jersey must also meet those rules plus rule 4-2-2. - 5) Coaches, when ordering new uniforms, take advantage of your state rules interpreter for a prepurchase design review.
+2 Red game jersey or T-shirt visible sports bra or undershirt exposed color/bottom season lines should also be red.) - 3) Knee pads, elbow pads and neoprene pull-on knee or elbow sleeves do NOT have to be the same color of the short or jersey. - 4) Dig pink or similar type uniforms MUST meet Rules 4-2-3 and 4-2-4 for legal number size and front/back placement.
+Libero jerseys must also meet those rules plus rule 4-2-2. - 5) Coaches, when ordering new uniforms, take advantage of your state rules interpreter for a prepurchase design review.
 Also, make sure your vendor is fully aware of the NFHS uniform rules.
 Any questions best to check with your R.I.

-13.11 Hair Devices
+14.11 Hair Devices